stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 stood empty and unlighted, whilst all observers dreaded the shrieking and drumming which accompanied the visible services.
 Suydam, when questioned, said he thought the ritual was some remnant of Nestorian Christianity tinctured with the Shamanism of Thibet.
-Most of the people, he conjectured, were of Mongoloid stock, originating somewhere in or near Kurdistan&mdash;and Malone could not help recalling that Kurdistan is the land of the Yezidis, last survivors of the Persian devil-worshippers.
+Most of the people, he conjectured, were of Mongoloid stock, originating somewhere in or near Kurdistan--and Malone could not help recalling that Kurdistan is the land of the Yezidis, last survivors of the Persian devil-worshippers.
 However this may have been, the stir of the Suydam investigation made it certain that these unauthorised newcomers were flooding Red Hook in increasing numbers; entering through some marine